Anorak2/Obsidian-Notes/6 - Main Notes/Virtual Memory and Paging.md

 The issues with paging are: that translation speed can be a problem, which isn't as big of a deal due to TLB, and the table size being large.

-**Translation Look-aside Buffer**
+#### Translation Look aside Buffer
 To help mitigate MMU speed issues we can use a TLB, which will cache frequent address translations so that the CPU doesn't need to access the page table all the time which makes it much faster.
+This buffer becomes extremely important in optimizing for cpu speed.

+## Optimizing Pages
+---
 **Page Sizing**
 We need to be careful with page sizing, if we make it very small then we minimize the amount of wasted space but we now need a very large table.
 If we make pages big then we have a lot of wasted space, although now the page table is small.
 A decent balance between the two that is commonly used in practice is 4 Kilobytes, which for a 4 GB and 32 Bit system means 1 million pages.